-Margaret has nearly twenty years of experience focused on high-asset and complex divorce cases.
-Margaret’s clients include business owners, public figures, elected officials, executives of publicly-traded companies, successful inventors, attorneys, doctors, dentists, retirees, those with inherited wealth and many others.
+Margaret has more than twenty years of experience focused on high-asset and complex divorce cases.
+Margaret’s clients include business owners, public figures, elected officials, executives of publicly traded companies, successful inventors, attorneys, doctors, dentists, retirees, those with inherited wealth, and many others.
 Her cases regularly involve issues relating to the valuation and division of complex assets such as business interests, trust rights, stock options, investment real estate, foreign assets, and intellectual property rights.

 Margaret’s practice focuses on the private, creative and client-centered resolution of family matters primarily through mediation, negotiation, collaborative law and other settlement techniques, but with the recognition that litigation and trial are sometimes necessary to resolve family disputes.
 Margaret has significant trial experience and holds the designation of NITA Advocate.
 She was appointed by the New Hampshire Supreme Court to serve on the Professional Conduct Committee, an adjudicatory arm of the attorney discipline system.